 After the release of this material directed by Yeandro Tamayo, came the video clip of the song "Soledad": a musical success.
 The clip in question was one of the most nominated for the Lucas 2016 Awards, as it competed in four categories: Best Production, Best Popular Dance Music Video, Best Art Direction and Most Popular Video of the Year.

 In that year he focused on completing his next album that was composed mainly by duos with prominent figures such as Pablo Milanés, Descemer Bueno, Kelvis Ochoa, Pancho Céspedes and Alexander Abreu.

-In March of the year 2017 won the prize in Best Composition of Tropical Music for the hit "Traidora", delivered in Puerto Rico, as part of the ASCAP Awards, awarded annually by the American Society of Composers, Authors and Publishers to exponents of the Latin music.
+In March of the year 2017 deserved the prize in Best Composition of Tropical Music for the hit «Traidora», delivered in Puerto Rico, as part of the ASCAP Awards, awarded every year by the American Society of Composers, Authors and Publishers to exponents of the Latin music.

 For its part, in the twentieth edition of the Lucas Awards, it won the Popularity Award for its video clip "Te Pongo a bailar", by the director Yeandro Tamayo Luvin.
 This award, one of the most important of the event, is a recognition of the public that votes through different platforms for the audiovisual of their preference.

 This recent Valentine's Day, Leoni gave his fans, "The things I ask you", a theme that was very well received.
 Leoni Torres is involved in the promotion of his latest single "Me Quedo contigo", a song that was released in May.
 He is also focused on the production of his second DVD and his fourth album.